airware-legacy/makers/src/posts/life-with-react-and-redux.md

 Conclusion
 -------------------
 We live in a world where we can structure our JavaScript apps like never before.
-The introduction of [React](https://facebook.github.io/react/) has lead to amazing flux frameworks (like [Redux](http://redux.js.org/)) that help you build a very resilient codebase that’s maintainable and feature-proof in many ways.
+The introduction and opinionated nature of [React](https://facebook.github.io/react/) has lead to amazing ecosystem of frameworks (like [Redux](http://redux.js.org/)) that help you build a very resilient codebase that’s maintainable and feature-proof in many ways.

+Our readers with an eye for quality will notice the lack of tests in this post.
+Look out for a follow on blog post that will go into detail how we test react/redux apps like the one described here!